Top 15 Venture Capital Firms Specializing in Impact Investing

 Late Stage VC Firms in Impact Investing

-Below is a more detailed summary of top VC firms in the impact investing space.
-We've outlined their investment stages, geographic focus, and what makes each a notable option for founders.
+Below is our overview of top VC firms specializing in impact investing, with key details on their investment stages, geographic focus, and what makes each a compelling choice for founders.

 1. BoxGroup

-- Geographical presence: Based in New York, but invests across the United States
+- Geographical presence: Based in New York, NY

 - Founded: 2009